Healthy Protein Waffles

 Not at all!
 The cottage cheese will add protein, richness and creaminess to the waffles.

-Nut butters, berries, bananas and maple syrup are all crowd favorites.
+Nut butters, berries, bananas, maple syrup and whipped cream are all crowd favorites.

 Leftovers can be stored in an airtight container in the fridge for 3-4 days.

-Let the waffles cool completely.
-Transfer the waffles to an airtight, resealable freezer bag.
+Yes!
+Let the waffles cool completely and transfer to an airtight, resealable freezer bag.
 Label, date and freeze up to 2 months.
-To reheat, place waffles in the toaster oven and cook in the mid-range setting until warmed through (no need to thaw prior).
+To reheat, place waffles in the toaster oven and cook in the mid-range setting until warmed through (no need to thaw).

 Healthy Protein Waffles